francs1/NodeGridFS/README.md

 Bookstack

-A Book Share Website,you can upload books and download books.
+A Books Sharing Website,you can upload books and download books.

-It use NodeJS Express Mongodb GridFS.
+It uses NodeJS Express Mongodb GridFS.
 Your computer needs to install nodejs and mongodb.

 1st start on mongodb by mongod command.<br/>